• E-Commerce

 When you first go to Serpstat's home page, you'll see something that looks like this.

-I like this home page because it allows you to get started on Serpstat with no delay.
-You can type in a seed keyword (as I did) and you're off to the races.
+I like this homepage because it allows you to get started on Serpstat with no delay.
+You can type in a seed keyword (as I did), and you're off to the races.

-One thing I want to point your attention to us the upper menu part of the screen.
-You can see there are options to access “Features, Blog, Prices, Use Cases” and more.
+One thing I want to point your attention to is the upper menu part of the screen.
+You can see there are options to access "Features, Blog, Prices, Use Cases" and more.
 Some may like that it's very easy to get anywhere on the website from the home page.
 Others may feel like it's a little cluttered and too many options.

-For instance, I didn't know the difference between “Features” and “Tools” when I got on the first page.
-No clue at all what a “Use Case” is.
-If you are signed in as I am in the screenshot above, you have an option for “List of Projects”.
+For instance, I didn't know the difference between "Features" and "Tools" when I got to the first page.
+No clue at all what a "Use Case" is.
+If you are signed in as I am in the screenshot above, you have an option for "List of Projects".

 So there may be a bit of a learning curve, but it's no problem.
 Let's move on and take a look under the hood.